Title: Wobbly: portrait of Joe Hill Last Night

 Year: 2020

 A pamphlet, no matter how good, is never read more than once, but a song is learned by heart and repeated over and over.
-And I maintain that if a person can put a few common sense facts into a song and dress them up in a cloak of humor, he will succeed in reaching a great number of workers who are too unintelligent or too indifferent to read. – Joe Hill
+And I maintain that if a person can put a few common-sense facts into a song and dress them up in a cloak of humor, he will succeed in reaching a great number of workers who are too unintelligent or too indifferent to read. – Joe Hill

 When asked where he was born, Joe Hill would reply, “the planet Earth”.
-Specifically, he was born in Sweden and was named Joel Emmanuel Haggland.
-He became a labor activist, specifically a Wobbly, which was a term of unknown origin adopted by the Industrial Workers of the World, or the IWW.
+Specifically, he was born in Scandinavia, more specifically Sweden, and even more specifically, in the town of Gavle.
+He was named Joel Emmanuel Haggland.
+He became a US immigrant, then a labor activist, specifically a Wobbly, which is a term of unknown origin adopted by the Industrial Workers of the World, or the IWW.
 Specifically, his specialty was radical songwriting.
-His trick was to write new lyrics to familiar tunes, such as “Red River”, Glory Hallelujah” or any Stephen Foster song, so all a singer had to do was memorize the lyrics, read them from a little red book, or fake it.
+For those of you who wish to someday become a radical songwriter for a socialist labor union, his trick was to write new lyrics to familiar tunes, such as “Red River”, “Glory Hallelujah” or any Stephen Foster song, so all a singer had to do was read the lyrics from a little red book (of course) or fake it.

-As Joan Baez sang on the night she performed at Woodstock, “It takes more than guns to kill a man – I never died, said he.”
+As Joan Baez sang in the ballad ‘I Dreamed I Saw Joe Hill Last Night’ on the night she performed at Woodstock, “It takes more than guns to kill a man – I never died, said he.”
 Well, he did and he didn’t.